selemondev/vscode-shadcn-svelte/README.md

 1. Components

-For `Alert` component, type `cni-alert` to add imports in your vue file, and to use the component, use `cnx-alert`.
+For `Alert` component, type `cni-alert` to add imports in your svelte file, and to use the component, use `cnx-alert`.

 > Similarly, for any other component, use `cni-[component]` to add imports and `cnx-[component]` to use.